We maintain close partnerships with these organizations, represented through the Indigenous Tobacco Partnership Table at Ontario Health:

 - Ministry of Health and Ministry of Long-Term Care

 The Ministry of Health is helping people stay healthy, delivering high-quality care when they need it and protecting the health system for future generations.
 The Ministry of Long-Term Care works to ensure Ontarians receive access to the quality long-term care they deserve, in a safe, home-like environment when and where they need it.

 The Canadian Cancer Society is a national, community-based organization of volunteers whose mission is the eradication of cancer and the enhancement of the quality of life of people living with cancer.

-The Canadian Diabetes Association leads the fight by preventing the onset and consequences of diabetes, helping those affected live healthy lives and working to discover a cure.
+Diabetes Canada leads the fight by preventing the onset and consequences of diabetes, helping those affected live healthy lives and working to discover a cure.

 - Heart and Stroke Foundation